UKLLC/resource_hub/Data flow diagrams.md

 **Figure 4:** Overview of indicative dataflow of ONS held datasets (Data
 owners: Department for Work and Pensions (DWP), HM Revenue and Customs (HMRC) and Department for Education (DfE))

+### UK LLC data processing methodology text:

+>A ‘split-file’ anonymisation process developed by Swansea University for the SAIL Databank is used to securely transfer all datasets from contributing LPS into the UK LLC TRE.
+In this methodology, the LPS data are split by LPS data managers into a file of personal identifiers and an externally meaningless ‘Link ID’ (File 1).
+Separately, the attribute data are de-identified (direct and pseudo identifiers are either dropped or transformed into less identifiable research variables) and indexed using the same ‘Link ID’ as the File 1 – this is called a File 2.
+>
+>Importantly, this process restricts the handling and management of LPS participants’ personal identifiers to the contributing LPS, Digital Health and Care Wales (DHCW) (the UK LLC’s trusted third party/linkage broker) and the linked data owners and contracted geo-data modellers (including University of Leicester/City St George’s, University of London).
+This means no one party or organisation can see personal identifiers and participant data.
+Data integration and management is conducted by a dedicated UK LLC Data Team within the UK LLC TRE.
+>
+>For more information on the UK LLC data processing methodology including the split file approach and linkage process, please refer to the [UK LLC Protocol](_static/UKLLC_Protocol_V2.1_CLEAN_14102024.pdf)

 > [FAQs](https://ukllc.ac.uk/faq) about UK LLC